 Savings Accounts may be abounding, but not all of them are suited to your needs.
 So, how do you zero-in on an account that is perfect for you when they all look the same?
 Let’s find out.

-With a plethora of Savings Accounts available in the market, most of which look pretty much the same, it might be difficult for you to zero in on an account that is best suited to your needs.
-So how do you decide then which Savings Account is the right one for you?
-We’ll take you through some of the considerations that you should bear in mind before choosing the best Savings Account for you:
+With a plethora of Savings Accounts available in the market, most of which look pretty much the same, it might be difficult for you to zero-in on an account that is best suited to your needs.
+So, how do you decide which Savings Account is the right one for you?
+We’ll take you through some of the considerations that you should bear in mind before choosing the best Savings Account for you.

 - Interest rates